okteto/docker-desktop-extension/CONTRIBUTING.md

 ### Contributing Code

-When contributing features or bug fixes to Okteto Docker Extension, it'll be helpful to keep the following things in mind:
+When contributing features or bug fixes to the Docker Extension for Okteto, it'll be helpful to keep the following things in mind:

 - Communicating your changes before you start working
 - Including unit tests whenever relevant